 The South African bed makes great use of herbaceous perennials, bulbs, daisies and annuals to give maximum colour, playful textures and rhythmic patterns together with bold drifts.
 In keeping with the Messel family style it aims to have a theatrical element which has been achieved through considered plant selection and positioning.

 Plants have been intermingled to mimic their behaviour in the wild, they have been dispersed in drifts to create ﬂuidity and lead the eye around the landscape.
 Visually the design creates a horizontal plane of dramatic colour punctuated with vertical accents to focus the viewer’s eye.

 The planting scheme is a celebration of South African ﬂora showcasing South African plants.
 Its aim is to ﬁt seamlessly into its surroundings bringing together the garden areas that surround it and underline the view of the High Weald beyond.

 The objective is to use only ﬂora that can be found in South Africa and to include many plants that are not commonly seen in the UK.
 Plants have been chosen that are likely to thrive within the conditions of the sight with only moderate intervention.

-The South African Meadow was planted in 2012 and going into 2019 we plan to do it all again.
-The scheme has been a great success; plants have surprised us with their resilience and also their showmanship.
-We will double its size and run a grass path through the middle to allow the visitor to fully experience the meadow and immerse their selves in the landscape.
+The South African Meadow was planted in 2012 and has enjoyed great success, plants have surprised us with their resilience and also their showmanship.
+Having had only a few casualties in the most harsh of conditions we plan to continue to experiment with new introductions and plant combinations.
+We have doubled the size since its creation and run a grass path through the middle to allow the visitor to fully experience the meadow and immerse their selves in the landscape.